carlos-alves-one/Java-Wordle-Quest/README.md

 ## Contributing

-Contributions to JavaWordleQuest are welcome.
+Contributions to Java Wordle Quest are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

 ## License